Charaideo Moidams of Assam Recommended for UNESCO World Heritage Status

 The 'Moidams' or burial mounds of the Ahom Dynasty in Charaideo have received a positive recommendation for the UNESCO World Heritage list.

-- Charaideo Moidams are burial mounds of the Ahom Dynasty in Assam.
+- Charaideo Moidams in Assam, burial mounds of the Ahom Dynasty, recommended for UNESCO World Heritage status by ICOMOS.

-- Would be the first cultural UNESCO site from Northeast India.
+- If inscribed, Charaideo Moidams will be the first cultural World Heritage site from Northeast India.

 How This Topic is Tested in Competitive Exams